 The user can filter the alerts that are being displayed in the list based on the selected category: Unknown, Meter Failure, Burst, Leak, Flow Increase, Maintenance Work, Zone Change or show all categories.

-Sensor or zone which the time series that generated the alert belongs to.
-Click in the sensor or zone name to quickly see the generated alert in the time series graph.
-For more information about the difference betwee triggering alerts for zones vs sensors, please click here.
+Origin: Sensor or zone which the time series that generated the alert belongs to.
+For more information about the difference between triggering alerts for zones vs sensors, please click here.

 Status of the event.
 The user should update status according with the respective events workflow: